alpheios-project/documentation/design/lookupresource.md

 The Cedict Service in the HTML of the IFrame adds an Event Listener to the Document (S-1)

-The Event Listener instantiates a Messaging Service with a CEDICT Destination (S-2)
+The Event Listener instantiates a Messaging Service with a WindowIFrameDestination configured for CEDICT (S-2)

 The Messaging Service adds an Event Listener to the Window to listen to messages from the Client (S-3)